Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 should advertise in its ClientHello only `provisional` tree head types where the rightmost log entry has a timestamp more than `max_behind` milliseconds in the past.
 If the connection succeeds, any certificate the server responds with will necessarily provide the information the client needs to purge a previously observed provisional inclusion proof from its state.
-Any additional provisional inclusion proof provided by the server in such a connection SHOULD be disregarded, rather than triggering new state to be stored.
+Any additional provisional inclusion proof provided by the server in such a connection SHOULD be disregarded, with the client only updating the stored bearer token and pre-shared key if necessary to resolve another provisional inclusion proof.

 ## Oblivious Third Party

-If provided, clients may also attempt to contact a third-party service (potentially operated by their software vendor) to request proof that a subsequent log entry is constructed correctly.
+If provided, clients may attempt to contact a third-party service, potentially operated by their software vendor, to request proof that a subsequent log entry is constructed correctly.
 Such an endpoint could be contacted over Oblivious HTTP {{?RFC9458}} to preserve the client's privacy.

 <!-- TODO Write more -->